snoxford/Everythingmarkets/README.md

-# Everything Markets - Market Prediction Using Python
+# Everything Markets - I publish a Python-based Machine Learning/AI model daily on this repository

 This repository contains my market prediction code.
-The goal is to share and evaluate various forecasting strategies.
+The goal is to share and evaluate various forecasting strategies using Machine Learning and AI

 ## Project Overview